 Price: $13.95 for 4

-P.S.
-There are a few copycat versions of the Easy Lunchboxes and they are NOT as good.
-They leak and break easily, from what I’ve heard, so go with the real brand!
+TIP: I like to put silicone muffin tin liners in the large compartment to hold different foods.
+These are also great for a full day of traveling since they hold a lot of food in a compact container.
+(There are a few copycat versions of the Easy Lunchboxes and they are NOT as good.
+They leak and break easily, from what I’ve heard, so go with the real brand!)

 With an insulated 7.5 ounce center compartment to keep cold foods cold and warm foods warm, this is a great option for packing daily lunches with a mix of temperatures.
-(And it’s easy to clean since the insulated compartment comes out!)
 So you could pack warm pasta alongside cold fruit and sides.
 Genius!
 And on days when you don’t need the insulated part, you can simply remove it and pack a sandwich or whatever you like to put there.

 Best for: Packing lunches with some warm food and some cold food, all in one box.

-Best Lunchboxes for Kids & Toddlers: Lunchbots 8 oz Thermos
+Best Insulated Kids Thermos: Lunchbots 8 oz Thermos

 Best for: Packing occasional hot lunches, being able to pack a larger portion of the main hot (or cold) food.